 - Financial planning is shown to improve financial outcomes

-With that in mind, let’s take a more detailed look into each one of these to get a better view of how financial planning can benefit and impact your life.
+With that in mind, let’s take a more detailed look into each one of these to get a better understanding of the benefits of financial planning and the impact it can have on your life.

 1. The process of financial planning helps you set goals

-It is said that people with goals they are actively working towards are 10 times more likely to succeed.
+People with goals they are actively working towards are around 10 times more likely to succeed.
 Yes, ten times!

 Financial goals are important for people to have when it comes to having a stable and enjoyable life.
 Personal finances are an intimate part of every person’s life because money is often a medium to help people achieve their most cherished life goals.
 It’s particularly important to balance short-term, medium-term, and long-term goals with your finances.